CloneDeath/DemonCastle/readme.md

 Demon Castle is built using an artefact known as [Godot](https://godotengine.org/).
 Godot is the basis of Demon Castle.
 As such, their essense is the same; it is both the editor and the player.
 The Godot editor is created using Godot.

 To go on a brief tangent: Godot is written in the languge C++, which must be compiled.
-Those compilers are written in C++, which are compiled by themselves.
+Those compilers are written in C++, which are they themselves compiled by an earlier version of themselves, if not a different compiler, still written in C++, etc and so forth.
 "It is turtles, all the way down..."

 I appologize... back on track: To build Demon Castle, one must merely follow these steps, in the order presented:

-1. Acquire and install the .NET version of `4.2.1-stable`.
+1. Acquire and install the .NET version of Godot `4.2.1-stable`.
 It can be found [here](https://godotengine.org/download/archive/4.2.1-stable/).

 2. Clone (or Download) this Demon Castle repository.